stock2shop/website/content/help-centre/queue-errors/update_variant:-qty-field-is-not-an-integer.md

 ---
-title: "update_variant:qty Field Is Not an Integer"
+title: "update_variant: qty field is not an integer"
 heading: ""
 description: ""
 tags: ["Shopify","update_variant"]